Community Corrections Order (CCO) The Legislation:

 (1) The period of a community correction order is the period determined by the court which must not exceed—

-1. in the case of an order made by the Magistrates’ Court, 2 years; or
+(a) in the case of an order made by the Magistrates’ Court—

-2. in the case of an order made by the County Court or the Supreme Court whichever is greater of—
+(b) in the case of an order made by the County Court or the Supreme Court in respect of one, or more than one, offence, 5 years.

 A CCO gives the Court wide sweeping power to address the underlying cause of the offender’s behaviour e.g. drug or alcohol abuse, psychological illness, anger management issues.
 The CCO was introduced in early 2013 and reflects a change in the Parliament’s attitude to sentencing.